 More than 700 species of flowering plants are considered endangered by the United States Fish and Wildlife Service.
-Certain species of plants run the risk of become extinct due to residential expansion, loss of habitat and pollution.
+Certain species of plants run the risk of becoming extinct due to residential expansion, loss of habitat and pollution.

 This small minority of extraordinary plants are considered the rarest in the world.
 They also hold unique features and characteristics, such as the Corpse flower that smells like rotting meat or the Nepenthes tenax which feeds on small rats and birds.
 The following flowers are truly few and far between, each having their own unique background.